 What if My Parents Refuse to Pay for College or Complete the FAFSA?

 Applying for school can be a frustrating and painful process if your parents refuse to pay for college.
 College is a huge expense, and without the help of your parents, it can seem like a daunting task.
 Luckily, there are some options out there for students whose parents won’t or can’t contribute to their education costs.

 Whether you are looking to go to college immediately or make plans to attend in a few years, we’ve got you covered.
 We’ll go over some options that might make college affordable right now.
 But we’ll also discuss options to save up and attend college in a few years.
-For some students, attending college immediately may not be feasible without parental support.
+For some students, attending college immediately may not be feasible without financial parental support.
 If this is your situation, you can start saving and planning now in order to set yourself up for success.

 File the FAFSA as an independent student

-If your parents refuse to pay for college, your best options may be to file the FAFSA as an independent.
+If your parents or guardians refuse to pay for college, your best options may be to file the FAFSA as an independent.
 Independent filers are not required to include information about their parents’ income or assets.
 As a result, your EFC will be very low and you will probably get a generous financial aid offer.

 Unfortunately, there are strict eligibility requirements for students under 24 who file independently.
 The fact that your parents won’t pay for your college isn’t sufficient to justify independent status.
 Even financial independence from your parents does not justify eligibility.
 There are a set of paths to eligibility, including marriage, time spent in foster care, or having dependent children.
 If you don’t qualify for any of these, you will be unable to file independently until you turn 24.